 If the Contractor, or any subcontractor retained by the Contractor, fails to effect and maintain a program of compliance with applicable worker's compensation and occupational disease laws, statutes, and regulations and the Superintendent incurs fines or is required by law to provide benefits to such employees, to obtain coverage for such employees, the Contractor will indemnify the Superintendent for such fines, payment of benefits to Contractor or subcontractor employees or their heirs or legal representatives, and/or the cost of effecting coverage on behalf of such employees.
-Any amount owed the Superintendent by the Contractor pursuant to the indemnity may be deducted from any payments owed by the Superintendent to the Contractor for the performance of this Contract.
+Any amount owed the Superintendent by the Contractor pursuant to the indemnity may be deducted from

-b.
+- any payments owed by the Superintendent to the Contractor for the performance of this Contract. - b.
 Automobile Insurance.
 In the event that services delivered pursuant to this Contract involve the use of vehicles, owned or operated by the Contractor, automobile liability insurance shall be required.
-The minimum limit for automobile liability is:

-\$1,000,000 per occurrence, using a Combined Single Limit for bodily injury and property damage.
+The minimum limit for automobile liability is: - \$1,000,000 per accident or occurrence, using a Combined Single Limit for bodily injury and property damage. - c.

-c.
 Business Automobile Insurance.
 In the event that services performed under this Contract involve the use of vehicles or the transportation of clients, automobile liability insurance shall be required.
 If Contractor-owned personal vehicles are used, a Business Automobile policy covering a minimum Code 2 "owned autos only" must be secured.
 If the Contractor's employees' vehicles are used, the Contractor must also include under the Business Automobile policy Code 9, coverage for "non-owned autos."
-The minimum limits for automobile liability is:

-\$1,000,000 per occurrence, using a Combined Single Limit for bodily injury and property damage.

-- d.
+The minimum limits for automobile liability is: - \$1,000,000 per accident or occurrence, using a Combined Single Limit for bodily injury and property damage. - d.
+Additional Insured.
+The State of Washington, Office of Superintendent of Public Instruction, shall be specifically named as an additional insured on all policies except for liability insurance on privately-owned vehicles, and all policies shall be primary to any other valid and collectible insurance.
+The Superintendent may waive this requirement at its discretion.
+Policies and certificates of insurance shall include the contract reference number. - e.
 Proof of Insurance.
-Certificates and or evidence satisfactory to the Superintendent confirming the existence, terms and conditions of all insurance required above shall be delivered to the Superintendent within five (5) days of the Contractor's receipt of Authorization to Proceed. - e.
+Certificates and or evidence satisfactory to the Superintendent confirming the existence, terms and conditions of all insurance required above shall be delivered to the Superintendent within five (5) days of the Contractor's receipt of Authorization to Proceed. - f.
 General Insurance Requirements.
 Contractor shall, at all times during the term of the Contract and at its cost and expense, buy and maintain insurance of the types and amounts listed above.
 Failure to buy and maintain the required insurance may result in the termination of the Contract at the Superintendent's option.
 By requiring insurance herein, Superintendent does not represent that coverage and limits will be adequate to protect Contractor and such coverage and limits shall not limit Contractor's liability under the indemnities and reimbursements granted to the Superintendent in this Contract.